redox-os/book/src/pkg.md

 # Downloading packages with pkg

 [pkg](https://gitlab.redox-os.org/redox-os/pkgutils) is the Redox package manager which allows you to install binary packages to a running system.
-If you want to build packages, or include binary packages during the build, please see [Including Programs in Redox](./including-programs.md).
+If you want to build packages, or include binary packages during the build, please see the [Including Programs in Redox](./including-programs.md) page.

 You may get better results in an virtual machine than in real hardware (due to the small device support).